piragenth-ltfb/linuxtutorialforbeginners/_posts/2022-12-25-how-to-deplo-a-hugo-site-on-netlify.md

 ---
-title: "How to Deplo a Hugo Site on Netlify"
+title: "How to Deploy a Hugo Site on Netlify"
 date: 2022-12-25T07:41:52+05:30
 draft: false
 ---